Overview

 - The European External Action Service.

-- The European Cyber Defence Policy Framework (CDPF).
+- The Common Security and Defence Policy (CSDP).

 - The NIS Cooperation Group.